 Can You Transfer Chase Points?

-Another benefits to consider is that the Chase Sapphire Reserve is a vital part of what many people think of as the “Chase Ecosystem.”
+Another benefit to consider is that the Chase Sapphire Reserve is a vital part of what many people think of as the “Chase Ecosystem.”
 This refers to a number of credit cards offered by Chase that feature reward points that can be combined.

 For example, when you have the Chase Freedom Flex℠, you can earn 5x points per dollar for purchases from select retailers and merchant categories.
 By itself, the rewards that you earn from the Chase Freedom are worth just 1 cent each.
 But when you also have a Chase Sapphire Reserve, then you can combine those rewards and redeem them for 1.5 cents each for travel reservations.